 Novel/Additive Information: Please explain how this paper will present novel (new) or additive information to the existing body of literature that can be of benefit to and/or add to the state of knowledge in the petroleum industry.
 (25-75 words

+Title: An Unstructured Algebraic Multiscale Solver for the Simulation of Two-Phase Flows in Heterogeneous and Anisotorpic Porous Media

 Objectives/Scope: We introduce a new multiscale finite volume framework for the simulation of multi-phase flow in heterogenous and anisotropic porous media on quite general unstructured grids that enable geophysical grid defined properties to be used directly.

 Methods, Procedures, Process: A novel pre-grid strategy is presented, where an auxiliary mesh is used to assist the creation of multiscale primal and dual coarse grids.
-Due to the resulting coarse grid connectivity standard basis functions may create uneven representations of the physical domain what in turn contributes to loss of mass conservation.
-A generalization of the Algebraic Multiscale Solver is proposed in order to prevent the basis function induced leakage which enables coupling with a Control Volume Distributed MultiPoint Approximation (CVD-MPFA), ensuring the method is consistent on unstructured grids with non k-orthogonal permeability tensors.
+Due to the unstructured grid connectivity, the resulting dual grids do not retain the natural uncoupling associated to the use of structured grids.
+This may lead to errors in the computation of the basis function, what in turn, contributes to the loss of mass conservation.
+A generalization of the Algebraic Multiscale Solver (AMS) is proposed to deal with this problem and to prevent the basis function induced “leakage” outside its support region .
+This enables the coupling with a Control Volume Distributed MultiPoint Approximation (CVD-MPFA), ensuring the method is consistent on unstructured grids with non k-orthogonal permeability tensors.

 Results, Observations, Conclusions: We present three different problems in which we validate the accuracy of the framework by comparing the multiscale solver with direct simulation on the fine-scale.
-The results obtained show that the method can produce well resolved solutions for two-phase flow in highly heterogenous and anisotropic porous media using general unstructured grids on all studied scales.
-As a consequence, the method captures the most important flow features that result on high-resolution geophysical models while providing suitable discretizations for complex geological formations found in modern petroleum reservoir problems.
+The results obtained show that the method can produce well resolved solutions for two-phase flow in highly heterogenous and anisotropic porous media using general unstructured grids on all considered scales.
+As a consequence, the method captures the most important flow features that result on high-resolution geophysical models while providing suitable discretizations for complex geological formations found in current petroleum reservoir problems.

-Novel/Additive Information: The novelty of this scheme involves three components which combine to enable consistent multiscale simulation on unstructured grids: i) a new approach to primal and dual coarse grid generation, ii) a novel technique to restrain basis function induced leakage and iii) for the first time the coupling of Algebraic Multiscale (AMS) with a Multipoint Flux approximation with a Diamond Stencil.
+Novel/Additive Information: The novelty of this scheme involves three components which combine to enable consistent multiscale simulation on unstructured grids: i) a new approach to primal and dual coarse grid generation, ii) a novel technique to restrain basis function induced leakage and iii) for the first time the coupling of the Algebraic Multiscale Solver (AMS) with a Multipoint Flux approximation with a Diamond Stencil (MPFA-D).